LoRd123545/todo-app-dgcs/docs/user.md

 - Enter Todo Details: Provide a title for your todo and any additional details or notes.
 - Set Due Date: If applicable, specify a due date for your todo.
 - Save: Click on the "Save" button to create your todo.

+# Editing and Deleting Todos

+To make changes to an existing todo or remove it from your list, follow these steps:

+- Edit Todo: Click on the todo you wish to edit to open its details.
+- Modify Details: Update the title, description, due date, or any other relevant information.
+- Save Changes: Click on the "Save" button to confirm your changes.

+To delete a todo:

+- Delete Todo: Click on the delete icon next to the todo you want to remove.
+- Confirmation: Confirm the deletion when prompted.